btbytes/matdaemon/README.md

   * Matplotlib -- Duh! (for generating plots)
   * Tornado -- web application

-This application will be built as a WSGI web app.
-The app is likely to be deployed on Redhat's [OpenShift](http://openshift.redhat.com)
+The app is likely to be deployed on Redhat's [OpenShift](http://openshift.redhat.com) PaaS cloud.
-PaaS cloud.